Hydriam/simple-xfce4-dotfiles/README.md

 ## Known Issues

 - settheme seems to be broken, if you want dark theme please change "THEME=light" to "THEME=dark" in setup.sh and then set dark theme in xfce settings.
+- This is fork of [these liconaj dotfiles](https://github.com/liconaj/xfce4-dotfiles) most of things are made by him but im going to do some modifications to it

 ## Dependencies